gtfierro/hod-v1/README.md

 Located in `server`

 Features:
+- [ ] Query Planner Vis:
+  - As you type a query, it renders a graph of the nodes and their relationship
+  - visualize the query, not the results
 - Results display:
   - [ ] when you click a row, you get those items, their relationships, and the "degree 1" links out from each of those nodes (relationship + node)
         - or have clicking the nodes expand that out

 ## Structure